Skip to main content

 Investing in our employees is crucial to improving the overall customer service experience.

-Over the past year, the Public Utilities Department has dramatically improved its ability to fill vacant positions and we continue to hire for new positions across the department, including water meter readers and customer service representatives.
+Over the past year, Public Utilities has dramatically improved its ability to fill vacant positions, and we continue to hire for new positions across the department, including water meter readers and customer service representatives.

-Thanks to pay increases, the return of pension benefits and the Mayor's commitment to filling vacancies, we've been able to grow our team and improve our operations.
+Thanks to pay increases for all City employees, the return of pension benefits and the Mayor's commitment to filling vacancies, we've been able to grow our team and improve our operations.

 We continue looking for qualified people to apply for several positions and join a diverse team of professionals working to bring quality services to our customers.
 Anyone interested can find more information on the Join Our Team webpage.

-customer serviceMore detailed information about customer accounts is now on the City’s website, including:
+Until then, you can find more detailed information about customer accounts on the City’s website, including:

 The Public Utilities Department strives to serve and support San Diegans.
 As we continue to improve our processes, we hope you will learn more about our commitment to maintaining water quality, reducing sewer spills, investing in our infrastructure and providing a reliable, sustainable water supply for the future.